hyunwhanjoe/mlXGPR/README.md

 -For the Pathway Scoring Parameters, select No for Prepare Blast databases and press okay to predict pathways for the PGDB.
 If you get a warning that blastp.exe wasn't found dismiss it.
 You can close the PathoLogic window now.
 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.
 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
 For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\data
-# References
-In the references directory there are two csv files that summarizes the index and corresponding pathway id/EC number.